qaschevychelov/JSWebdriverioAutomation/README.md

     1. via `npm install` and then `npm test`
     2. or via `npm cit` - this command will fetch project dependencies and run tests

+ # The simplest way of test running with docker-compose on Selenoid
+ 1. `cd` in the folder `selenoid`
+ 2. in cmd run `docker-compose up -d` - docker will download and deploy Selenoid (back & front)
+ 3. in cmd run `docker pull selenoid/vnc_chrome:<VERSION>` - we need to manually download `vnc`-versions of browsers
+    1. `VERSION` - you cand set this version in a file `selenoid/config/browsers.json` and use in the command above
+ 4. in order to run tests use the following command in cmd `$env:SELENOID='true' ; npm test`
+ 5. if you need to kill Selenoid run the following command `docker-compose down`

+ # In Order to run in parallel with Selenoid (on Windows)
+ 1. `cd` in the folder `selenoid`
+ 2. in cmd run `selenoid.exe selenoid --args "-limit 10" start --vnc`
+ 3. in cmd run `selenoid.exe selenoid-ui start`
+ 4. in order to run tests use the following command in cmd `$env:SELENOID='true' ; npm test`

  # In Order to use Chrome and Firefox simultaneously you need to do the following:
 1. open `wdio.conf.js`
 2. comment line `services:`